 Before booking your trip, ask your insurance provider about travel insurance that would provide emergency medical and rehabilitation coverage.
 Most often, travellers will be protected against any accidental injuries or illnesses.
 However, the specific details about the coverage vary between each insurer.
 For example, pre-existing illnesses, injuries or diseases are usually not covered if there should be some sort of re-lapse.

-If you have car insurance in Ontario and you are involved in a car accident in continental North America, rest assured you have SAB and Tort insurance that protects you and your family.
+If you have car insurance in Ontario and you are involved in a car accident in continental North America, rest assured you have SAB and third party liability coverage that protects you and your family.

 - Make notes about what happened